 If during the initial conversation we both find that there are elements of your divorce that are too complex for a fixed fee divorce, we are happy to blend the fee structure for you.
 This could result in the straightforward parts of your divorce being completed on a fixed fee basis, with the other, more complex parts being completed using our fixed hourly rate service, ensuring that you complete your divorce in the most cost effective way.

-Whilst this is a low cost option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.
+Whilst this is a cheap divorce option, if you have shared property and children with your spouse, a DIY Divorce will probably not give you the legal support you need to get the best possible outcome in your financial settlement.

-If you are unsure about the complexity of your circumstances and you would like to discuss your divorce, call Co-op Legal Services on 01618558357 or contact us online and we will help you.
+If you are unsure about the complexity of your circumstances call our Divorce Solicitors for initial advice on 01618558357 or contact us online and we will help you.